 - Set a purchase price.
-In some cases a buyer and seller agree on a purchase price when the contract is signed, basing it off of current market value with the expectation that the property will appreciate.
+In some cases, a buyer and seller agree on a purchase price when the contract is signed, basing it off of current market value with the expectation that the property will appreciate.
 Both parties could alternatively agree to set a purchase price when the lease expires.

-- Buyer pays a fee called option money, giving him or her the opportunity to purchase the house in the future.
+- The buyer pays a fee called option money, giving him or her the opportunity to purchase the house in the future.
 This can range anywhere from 2.5% to 7% of the purchase price.
 This may or may not be rolled into your future down payment (this depends on the terms of your contract).

 - Set rent.
 During the term of the lease, the potential buyer pays the seller a specified amount of rent.
-In many contracts, a percentage of each monthly rent payment, called a rent credit, is applied to the purchase price.
+In many contracts, a percentage of each monthly rent payment called rent credit is applied to the purchase price.
 Factoring in these credits often makes the monthly payments slightly higher than the “going rate” for regular rentals.
 For the buyer, they act as down payments on the property; for the seller, they act as compensation for having taken the property off the market.

 - Discuss maintenance costs.
 The potential buyer typically is responsible for basic property maintenance and repairs to prepare for homeownership.
-Things like homeowner’s association fees, property taxes and insurance could be paid by the seller or buyer, depending on the contract terms once again.
-Legally however, the seller is ultimately still responsible for these fees.
+Things like homeowner’s association fees, property taxes, and insurance could be paid by the seller or buyer, depending on the contract terms once again.
+Legally, however, the seller is ultimately still responsible for these fees.